-The frequency of Fixed Wire Testing must be determined taking into account the type of installation, its use and operation, the frequency and quality of maintenance and the external influences to which it is subjected.
-This type of testing is mandatory by law under The Electricity at Work Regulations 1989 and the 17th IET Edition Wiring Regulations BS 7671:2008.
+How often Fixed Wire Testing should be conducted must be determined taking into account the type of installation, its use and operation, the frequency and quality of maintenance and the external influences to which it is subjected.
+This type of testing is an obligation under The Electricity at Work Regulations 1989 and the IET's 18th Edition Wiring Regulations BS 7671:2018 defines the acceptable standard against which the installation should be assessed.

 What is a Routine Check?